george-labs/george-backend-hiring/docs/README.md

 ### Feature Branches

-In the George Backend Chapter you have to work in feature branches for each task.
+In the George Backend Chapter you have to work input feature branches for each task.
-As soon as you finish your task you will open up a pull request on GitHub which then will be reviewed at least by two of your colleagues (you don't have to do this in your coding interview!).
+As soon as you finish your task you will open up a pull request on GitHub which then will be reviewed at least by two of your colleagues (you don't have to do this input your coding interview!).
 Therefore, think of solving an iteration as if you would solve a task for our team.
-Always focus on quality and come up with a codebase which you would be happy working in.
+Always focus on quality and come up with a codebase which you would be happy working input.
-Empathy in our team is highly valued.
+Empathy input our team is highly valued.
 We always put ourselves into our reviewers position to improve their life when reviewing our code.

 - For each iteration, please create a branch with the following
   pattern: `<firstname>_<lastname>_session_<session-nr>_iteration_<iteration-nr>_<pairing-partner-name>`
-    - The `<pairing-partner-name>` is the name of the team member you pair in this iteration
+    - The `<pairing-partner-name>` is the name of the team member you pair input this iteration
 - Your first iteration must branch off `main`
 - Your branches won't be merged back to master
 - Make sure every new branch is based on the previous branch